emlala/emmiagata/notes.md

 The output would include:
 * percentages of the word in UK and US spelling
 * a list of articles that have mixed spelling of the word

+NOTE:
+Exclude from the data the Wikipedia article on US and UK English spelling differences! :)